 - Grease a non-stick tawa or cast iron tawa with ghee and bring it to heat on medium flame.
 Lift the parchment paper and reverse it on the hot tawa.
 Gently peel off the paper without disturbing the rotti.
 Toast rotti until it turns golden.
 Add ghee on the top side and Flip it.
-Toast the other side too until golden.
+Toast the other side too until golden and add ghee.

 - Overcooking roti makes it hard to eat.
-So make sure to cook both sides of the rotti until light brown spots start appearing.
+So make sure to cook both sides of the rotti on medium heat until light brown spots start appearing.

 - Enjoy healthy ragi rotti with peanut chutney or coconut chutney.